the-fortissimo-five/piano-sim/user-stories.md

-#About-Us Page
+# User Stories
+## General
 As a user, I want a navigation bar with eye-catching styling and descriptive names, so that I can navigate quickly to whatever I’d like to see on the web app.

+## about-us.html

 As a member of the development team, I want to come up with a sweet group name, so that people will be more likely to remember us and our presentation.

-As a member of the development team, I want to display a photo of each of us along with a short biography, so that audience members can familiarize themselves with the presenters.
+As a member of the development team, I want to display a photo of each of us along with a short biography, so that users can familiarize themselves with the development team.

-As a member of the audience, I’d like to see those introductions, so that I can place the project into the context of the development team’s educational path.
+As a user, I’d like to see those introductions, so that I can place the project into the context of the development team’s educational path.

-As a member of the audience, I'd like to be able to find a way to contact the creators of the project, so I can forward any follow-up questions to an appropriate person.
+As a user, I'd like to be able to find a way to contact the creators of the project, so I can forward any follow-up questions to an appropriate person.

-#Index/Piano Page

-As a user, I want a navigation bar with eye-catching styling and descriptive names, so that I can navigate quickly to whatever I’d like to see on the web app.
+## keyboard.html

 As a member of the development team, I’d like to create a piano emulator, so that I can demonstrate my skills and talents in a fun and interesting way.